Register a death

 It's common to feel confused and find it hard to concentrate, which can make answering lots of questions a stressful experience.
 It may help to read through our guidance (PDF, 64.4 KB) to find out what information we need from you.

-After the registration entry is complete the registrar will give you:
+After the registration entry is complete, the registrar will generate:

 When someone dies there are lots of things that need to be organised, at a time when you probably least feel like doing them.
 However we are here to support you.